 This is two-sided: Firstly, you’ll have to say no to things that don’t help your core business.
 It’s easy to say yes to interviews, guest posts, phone calls and the like, but when you’re travelling and working, every second count, especially in the commercial property sales industry.

 If something simply would not grow your business, don’t be too courteous to say yes.
 Learn to say no.

-Secondly, you also need to learn to say no to people you meet while traveling.
-Some of them are just traveling for a vacation and are not running a business just like you are.
+Secondly, you also need to learn to say no to people you meet while travelling.
+Some of them are just travelling for a vacation and are not running a business just like you are.
 They have all the time in the world to themselves to have fun and will always be trying to encourage you to tag along.
 Resist.
 There’s nothing wrong with not partying for one night, there will always be another night to party.